Greece, California battle fierce wildfires amid heatwaves

 In the United States, where President Joe Biden warned last week that climate change represented a "clear and present danger", tinderbox conditions in California sparked a fire on Friday near the Yosemite National Park and its giant sequoia trees.

-The fire - described as "explosive" by officials - spread from 250 to 4,800 hectares within 24 hours and had consumed more than 5,750 hectares by early Sunday, the California Department of Forestry and Fire Protection said.
+The fire - described as "explosive" by officials - spread from 250ha to 4,800ha within 24 hours, the California Department of Forestry and Fire Protection (Cal Fire) said.

-Evidence of global warming could be seen elsewhere in the country, where 85 million people in more than a dozen states were under a weekend heat advisory.
+Firefighters deployed air tankers, bulldozers and hand crews to battle the fast-moving wildfire that suddenly and unpredictably grew into one of the largest fires of the year, forcing thousands of evacuations.

-A heat emergency is in effect for cities up and down the north-east coast, from Boston to Philadelphia to Washington.
+Fuelled by extreme heat and tinder-dry forests and underbrush, the Oak Fire that began on Friday closed within 0.8km of the town of Mariposa Pines but was still more than 16km from Yosemite, famed for its giant, ancient sequoia trees.

-In France, the government announced on Sunday it is bringing in rules to curb energy wastage, which adds needlessly to the greenhouse gas emissions that fuel climate change.
+Evidence of global warming could be seen elsewhere in the US, where 85 million people in more than a dozen states were under a weekend heat advisory.